the94air/empathy-docs/pages/_posts/docs/1.0/fonts-setup.md

 ---

 # Fonts setup
-1. To the fonts we will use webfont loader to get fonts from google in our case.
-You can also use `webfontloader` to load local fonts.
+1. For the fonts, we will use `webfontloader` to get fonts from google fonts in our case.
+You can also use `webfontloader` to load local fonts or online hosted fonts.
 Read the [docs](https://github.com/typekit/webfontloader) to learn more.
 ```javascript
 import Vue from 'vue';
 import App from './App';